 The Association of Computing Machinery (ACM) currently has 37 Special Interest Groups (SIGs).
 ACM SIGCHI is one of these “SIGs” with thousands of members.
 The ACM maintains a page on ACM Special Interest Groups (SIGS) Volunteer Resources.
 The ACM SIGCHI itself is run by an Executive Committee (EC), which includes elected officers, the immediate past president, editors of membership publications, and appointed office-holders.
 This committee organizes the activities of SIGCHI on behalf of its members and is guided by the ACM Structure and Function of a Typical SIG.

 What opportunities are there to volunteer?

-Presently, there are 23 sponsored and co-sponsored SIGCHI conferences each year.
+Presently, there are over 20 sponsored and co-sponsored SIGCHI conferences each year.
 There are thousands of volunteers working on these conferences annually.
 There are many different opportunities at different timescales that requires different levels of experience to be able to succeed at.

 A volunteer wouldn’t expect to be a reviewer of a research paper without having authored one themselves.
 Likewise, taking on a role as the chair of a large track within a conference requires extensive experience in many different aspects of a conference.

 What are typical pathways for volunteers?